RSR Bonneville Gear Indicator

 Aftermarket gear position indicators are usually made for bikes that have resistor circuits that give a particular voltage for each gear.
 There isn't any programming and they are not adaptable to motorcycles that do not have the specific Suzuki or Kawasaki voltage read outs.

 Here's a Suzuki Hayabusa gear position module that signals the ecu and the dash what gear you are in.
 Most modern sportbikes and BMWs have gear position indicators.
 Late model Harleys only have a high gear indicator.
+Harley makes a gear indicator that ties into the Delphi system that sits out of line of sight over on the hand grip.

 We voted no on blue